 Apps that Care About Pets in Time of Disaster

-Tagg – This GPS based tracker app pings the location of a pet.
+Tagg – This GPS-based tracker app pings the location of a pet.

 BringFido – A big struggle when finding shelter for a family is finding a place where animals are welcome.
-This app locates all animal friendly hotels and inns and provides prices for all available rooms.
+This app locates all animal-friendly hotels and inns and provides prices for all available rooms.

 Apps that Help Manage the Aftermath

 Many families lost their homes in 2018 and 2019 due to natural disasters.
-The Woolsey fire in late 2018 burned nearly 97,000 acres and destroyed more than 1,500 buildings, both commercial and residential.
-The 2017 Harvey hurricane caused more than $125B of destruction, levelling down numerous structures.
+The Woolsey fire in late 2018 burned nearly 97,000 acres and destroyed more than 1,500 commercial and residential buildings.
+The 2017 Harvey hurricane caused over $125B of destruction, leveling down numerous structures.